 Prevented a nuclear war.

-Apart from this crucial matter, he did not provide any other intelligence to USA.
-For this reason, Peter Wright, a scientist working for MI5 believes that Penkovsky was actually planted by the Soviets to prevent the war.
-According to CIA records, Oleg Penkovsky was abducted from a road in Moscow, charged with treason and executed.
-Peter Wright believes that he was not executed, but rather was given an out-of-bounds post with a changed identity so that he woukld never be found by the Americans or the British.
+Apart from this crucial matter, he did not provide any other intelligence to America.
+For this reason, Peter Wright, a scientist working for MI5, believes that Penkovsky was actually planted by the Soviets to prevent the war.
+According to CIA records, Penkovsky was abducted from a road in Moscow, charged with treason, and executed.
+Wright believes that he was not executed, but rather given an out-of-bounds post with a changed identity so that he would never be found by the Americans or the British.
 Wright believes this because there was no reason for Penkovsky to stay in Moscow when he knew he would get caught.
 He could have fled to the west.